dsohk/rancher-private-registry/docs/Exercise-02A-IntegrateHarborwithRancher.md

-# Lab 2 A - Integrate Harbor and ACR with Rancher
+# Lab 2 A - Integrate Harbor

 This exercise is independent from Exercise 1.
 We'll create a new secerets for Registries in Rancher.